-These days, Android powers more than smartphones.
+These days, Android powers much more than just smartphones.
 You can find it on media streaming devices, set-top boxes, and smart TVs as well.
-For Kodi users, this is good news as it means that you can run this application on a wide variety of devices.
+For Kodi users, this is excellent news as that means you can run this application on a wide variety of devices.
 And also, the good news is that you can install Kodi on Android in a matter of minutes.

-We’ve updated our guide on how to install Kodi 18 on Android phone and TV in 2019, as our intention is to cover as many device types as possible.
+We've updated this guide on how to install Kodi on Android phones and TVs, as our intention was to cover as many device types as possible.
 Still, we have something important to tell you first, so make sure to read the following segment carefully.

-Kodi is fully compatible with a wide range of Android devices.
-You don’t need to have the newest device – even a couple-of-years-old device won’t have any issues.
-Let’s take a closer at the minimum requirements for running Kodi on Android:
+Kodi is compatible with a wide range of Android devices.
+You don’t need to have the newest device – even a relatively old device won’t have any issues.
+So, let’s take a closer look at the minimum requirements for running Kodi on Android.

 - The latest official Kodi version requires Android 5.0 or higher.

-- Kodi also requires x86 (Intel) or NEON-compatible ARM processor.
-This is especially important for those of you who want to run Android on tablets and TV boxes.
+- Kodi also requires an x86 (Intel) or NEON-compatible ARM processor.
+This is important for those of you who want to run Android on tablets and TV boxes.

 - The majority of Kodi addons offer HD content (and select ones support 4K).
-To fully enjoy this kind of content, you need a fast Internet connection as well as a screen that supports High Definition resolutions.
-The majority of newer Android devices meet both of these features successfully.
+To fully enjoy this kind of content, you need a fast Internet connection, as well as a screen that supports HD resolutions.

-- Method 3: Install Kodi on Android TV via Play Store
+- Method #1: Install Kodi on Android Phones via the Play Store

-- Method 4: Install Kodi on Android TV via Chrome
+- Method #2: Install Kodi on Android Phones via Chrome

-First, we’ll go with the easiest and fastest method.
-Here’s how to install Kodi on Android by using your device’s Play Store.
+First, we'll go over the easiest method available right now.
+Here's how to install Kodi on Android using your device's Play Store.

 - Using your smartphone or tablet, open the Google Play Store.

-- What you should see now is the app’s overview.
-This is also where you’ll find the Install button.
+- You should see the app’s overview.
+This is also where you’ll find the 'Install' button.
 Use it.

 Next, let's talk about how to install Kodi on Android by using Google's Chrome browser.

-- Open Chrome (or any other device) and navigate to https://kodi.tv/download.
+- Open Chrome (or any other Web browser) and navigate to 'https://kodi.tv/download.'

-- Scroll down on the website until you see a section named ‘Choose Your Weapon’.
-This is where you’ll see the Android logo.
-Click on it.
+- Scroll down until you see a section named 'Select Your Platform.'
+Tap on 'Android.'

 - After you’ve clicked on the correct version, the file will begin to download.
 You will see an active notification on your device, which will also inform you when the download ends.

 - Now we need to install Kodi.
-Click on the notification that says that the file has been saved and you’ll be taken to your device’s File Explorer.
-Click on the app’s icon and you’ll enter the Installation Screen.
-Click ‘Next’ a couple of times, and Kodi will go through the rest of installation on its own.
+Tap on the notification that says that the file has been saved, and you’ll be taken to your device’s File Explorer.
+Select the app’s icon and enter the installation screen.
+Tap 'Next' a couple of times, and Kodi will go through the rest of the installation on its own.

 - You’ve made it!
 After the installation ends, Kodi will be placed among your smartphone’s apps.
 Find it, and click on it to launch Kodi.

 - You can find Kodi by opening the Google Play Store.
-Alternatively, you can use the voice search function and simply say ‘Kodi’.
+Alternatively, you can use the voice search function and simply say 'Kodi.'
 After a couple of seconds, you’ll see this application listed as one of the available options.
-No matter what method you use, click on the app’s icon.
+So, click on the app’s icon.

-- What you should be seeing now is Kodi’s overview.
-Use the Install button to finish the procedure.
+- What you should see now is Kodi’s overview.
+Use the 'Install' button to finish the procedure.

 Lastly, here's how to install Kodi on Android TV if you have Google Chrome (or any other Web browser) installed.

 - Open Chrome and go to http://kodi.tv/download.
 This is where you’ll find a list of available Kodi installation files.
-You’ll recognize Android’s icon among the available selection.
-Click on it.
+You’ll recognize Android’s icon on this page.
+So, click on it.

-- Among the available options, you should pay attention to two of them: ‘ARMV7A (32bit)’ or ‘ARMV8A (64bit)’.
-Their only difference is in their compatibility with different processors.
-The majority of Android TV devices and TV boxes are powered by 64bit processors.
+- Among the available options, you should pay attention to two of them: 'ARMV7A (32bit)' and 'ARMV8A (64bit).'
+64-bit CPUs power the majority of Android TV devices and TV boxes.
 You should try that option first.
-If it fails to install, return and download the 32bit version.
+If it fails to install, return and download the 32-bit version.

-- Find your newly downloaded file and click on it.
-You will see the Install button.
-Click on this button.
+- Find your newly downloaded file and open it.
+You will see the 'Install' button.
+Click on it.

-- After a short installation guide, Kodi will be installed to your device.
+- After a short installation guide, Kodi will be installed on your device.
 Find it in the Apps section of your Android TV device and launch it.
+That's it!

 We want to use this opportunity to teach you a few additional things about Kodi.
 This is why we've come up with a set of helpful guides found on TechNadu.
 Make sure to check them out.